Prince Arthur, Duke of Connaught and Strathearn: Royal duties

 Alongside his military career, the Duke continued to undertake royal duties beyond, or only vaguely associated with, the army.
 He also represented the monarchy throughout the Empire.
-On the return from a posting in India, he again, this time with his wife, toured Canada in 1890, stopping in all major cities across the country.
+On the return from a posting in India, he again toured Canada in 1890, this time with his wife, stopping in all major cities across the country.
 He also toured Canada in 1906.
 In January 1903, the Duke and Duchess represented the new King Edward VII at the 1903 Delhi Durbar to celebrate his accession.
 On their way to India, the couple passed through Egypt where the Duke opened the Aswan dam on 10 December 1902.

-In 1910, Arthur travelled aboard the Union-Castle Line ship Balmoral Castle to South Africa, to open the first parliament of the newly formed Union of South Africa, and in Johannesburg on 30 November he laid a commemorative stone at the Rand Regiments Memorial, dedicated to the British soldiers that died during the Second Boer War.
+In 1910, Arthur travelled aboard the Union-Castle Line ship Balmoral Castle to South Africa, to open the first parliament of the newly formed Union of South Africa, and in Johannesburg on 30 November, he laid a commemorative stone at the Rand Regiments Memorial, dedicated to the British soldiers who died during the Second Boer War.
+That same year, he would visit the Canary Islands in December, enjoying the hospitality of the Orotava valley of Tenerife and very briefly visiting the northern tip of Fuerteventura.

-Prince Arthur was a Freemason and was elected as Grand Master of the United Grand Lodge of England when his elder brother was obliged to resign the office upon his accession in 1901 as King Edward VII.
+Arthur was a Freemason and was elected as Grand Master of the United Grand Lodge of England when his elder brother was obliged to resign the office upon his accession in 1901 as King Edward VII.
 He was subsequently re-elected an additional 37 times before 1939, when the Prince was nearly 90 years of age.